Great to have your Rushland boss serving humanity.

 I'm curious.

-As a consumer of news, that's I'd kind of like to know how these guys are running afford these kinds of cars.
+As a consumer of news, I'd kind of like to know how these guys are running afford these kinds of cars.

 Neither of them had a job.